What is recovery partition?

 The second type is created by Windows when reinstalling OS.
 It's different from the recovery partition created by manufacturers.
 In general, the recovery partition created by Windows is much smaller than manufacturers'.

-Why you want to transfer recovery partition to new hard drive?
+Why transfer recovery partition to new hard drive?

 The recovery partition is important for restoring computer to the original state.
 But recovery partition will occupy a certain space on your hard drive especially the recovery partition created by the manufacturer.